 That’s why I encourage parents to use this afternoon time as their break time.
 Take this time for you.
 Don’t clean, don’t do dishes, don’t do the laundry.
 Focus on you and recharging / refilling your tank.

-Get into a rhythm and make it known to your kids just how important this time is and that it’s not budging.
+Get into a rhythm and make it known to your kids just how important this time is for everyone and that it’s not budging.
 Firm, clear, consistent boundaries.